Agoura Hills, California: 2010

-Of the 6,874 households 47.3% had children under the age of 18 living with them, 67.7% were married couples living together, 9.9% had a female householder with no husband present, and 18.7% were non-families.
-13.8% of households were one person and 3.0% were one person aged 65 or older.
-The average household size was 2.98 and the average family size was 3.30.

-The age distribution was 30.5% under the age of 18, 6.3% from 18 to 24, 27.6% from 25 to 44, 29.4% from 45 to 64, and 6.2% 65 or older.
-The median age was 38 years.
-For every 100 females, there were 99.1 males.
-For every 100 females age 18 and over, there were 94.0 males.

 Economy

 Top employers

 According to the city's 2020 Comprehensive Annual Financial Report, the top employers in the city are:

 Government

 Agoura Hills is governed by a City Council/City Manager form of government.
 A five-member City Council is elected by the residents to oversee city operations and guide the development of the community.
 Councilmembers are elected to four-year terms.
 The terms are staggered so that a measure of continuity is maintained from one Council to the next.
 The role of Mayor rotates among the Councilmembers.
 The Mayor is chosen by the City Councilmembers to serve a one-year term.
 The City Manager is appointed by the City Council to supervise the administrative personnel and contract services.

-As of April 2022 the Agoura Hills City Council consists of Deborah Klein Lopez (Mayor), Chris Anstead (Mayor Pro Tem), Linda Northrup, Illece Buckley Weber and Denis Weber.
+As of January 2025 the Agoura Hills City Council consists of Penny Sylvester (Mayor), Jeremy Wolf (Mayor Pro Tem), Deborah Klein Lopez, Chris Anstead, and Kate Anderson.
 The City Manager is Nathan Hamburger and the city attorney is contracted through RWG Law.

+As of 1990 the Las Virgenes Municipal Water District includes Agoura Hills.